WhatTheDickens/lit-dig-age/setup/markdown.md

 ## Save the file

-Save the file, naming it whatever you like, but making sure to add the `.md` extension to the end of the filename.
+Save the file, naming it `journal_yyyy-mm-dd.md`.
+(Replace the y's, m's, and d's with the numbers for today's date, e.g. `2020-01-27`.) **Be sure to include the `.md` file extension**.

-How did that change the file contents' appearance in VS Code?
+When you saved the file, how did the file contents' appearance change in VS Code?

 ## Add an image to your file

-- Inside your `projects` folder create another folder named `images`
+- Inside your `journal` folder create another folder named `images`
 - Click the link in your markdown file to the Wikipedia page on "Digital Humanities"
 - Click on the screengrab of textual analysis of Austen's *Pride and Prejudice* in the upper right of the page
 - Click the "More details button" in the next window
 - Click the "Download" button to the right of the image in the page named "File:Pride and Prejudice in Voyant Tools.png"
-- Download the "Full resolution" version of the image and move it to the `images` folder in your `projects` folder
+- Download the "Full resolution" version of the image and move it to the `images` folder in your `journal` folder
 - In your markdown file, type `![](images/Pride_and_Prejudice_in_Voyant_Tools.png)`

 What have you just done?
 To find out, click the "Open Preview to the Side" button in VS Code.
 It looks like this: